kohtseyoung/F-Score-Capstone-Project/Capstone Project Report.md

 **_Indicator 5 – Change in Leverage (Long-Term) Ratio_**

-There is a difference between the denominator of the leverage ratio between F-Score and MorningStar, the former being the average assets during the year, the latter being year-end assets.
+There is a difference between the denominator of the leverage ratio between F-Score and Morningstar, the former being the average assets during the year, the latter being year-end assets.
 The respective leverages shall be coined as Leverage (Average) and Leverage (Year-end) respectively.
-The latest 5 years long-term debt is extracted from MorningStar’s balance sheet while the earliest 5 years are derived from the Leverage (Year-end) extracted from the key ratio statement.
+The latest 5 years long-term debt is extracted from Morningstar’s balance sheet while the earliest 5 years are derived from the Leverage (Year-end) extracted from the key ratio statement.
 The formulas are as follows:

 >Leverage (Average) = Leverage (Year-end)* Year-end Assets /100*Average Assets